nlpTRIZ/jetson_docker_X_forwarding/README.md

 ### Installation
 A bash script is given in remote_desktop directory to set up the remote desktop service.
 ### Settings
 Follow the instructions concerning the settings to optimize performance.
+You will need a fast internet connexion for it to work correctly.